Nigel Evans: Arrest and trial

 On 4 May 2013, Evans was arrested on suspicion of rape and sexual assault.
 His trial began on 10 March 2014.
 He was acquitted of all charges on 10 April 2014.
 In 2012, he had supported cuts to legal aid which became part of the Legal Aid, Sentencing and Punishment of Offenders Act 2012 (LASPO); after losing his life savings defending himself in 2014, Evans said in 2018 that the experience had shown him that "It's wrong, completely wrong, to remove people's right to have expert legal representation ...
 We're definitely talking about justice being denied as a result of LASPO."
 Hannah Quirk, a criminal law lecturer at King's College London, referred to him as a victim of the so-called 'innocence tax'.

 Personal life

 On 18 December 2010, following the death of his 86-year-old mother, Evans revealed to The Mail on Sunday that he was gay.
-He lives in Pendleton, Lancashire, a village in his constituency.
+He lives in Pendleton, Lancashire, a village in his former constituency.